 The USCO acts as the national focal point for the U.S. Codex Program.
 Several federal agencies participate in the U.S. Codex Program by providing senior staff and executive delegates to represent the United States on Codex committees, and the United States also chairs some committees.

 Delegates to Codex committees (PDF, 221 KB) are primarily employed by regulatory agencies that set U.S. domestic food standards.
 Other U.S. agency officials participate in vital policy, coordination, and information dissemination activities relevant to their agency missions and interests.

 - 2019-2023 Strategic Plan (PDF, 1.3 MB)

 - Codex Organizational Resources

-Two senior-level interagency Steering Committees guide the program’s work and direction.
+Two senior-level interagency Steering Committees (PDF, 319 KB) guide the program’s work and direction.

-The Codex Alimentarius Commission (CAC), which convenes annually, bases its work on recommendations from its subsidiary bodies (committees and task forces), informed by expert advice that FAO and WHO scientific bodies provide.
+The CAC convenes annually and bases its work on recommendations from its subsidiary bodies composed of committees and task forces and is informed by expert advice that FAO and WHO scientific bodies provide.
 Today, the CAC is composed of 188 Member Countries, one Member Organization, and more than 200 intergovernmental and international non-governmental observer organizations.
-The CAC accomplishes its work through 10 currently active General Subject Committees, six to eight Commodity Committees, one Task Force, six Regional Coordinating Committees, and all of their supportive physical and electronic working groups (PWGs and EWGs).
+The CAC accomplishes its work through 10 currently active General Subject Committees, six to eight Commodity Committees, six Regional Coordinating Committees, and all of their supportive physical and electronic working groups.
 The Codex Executive Committee assists and advises the CAC on the management of Codex, including agenda-setting, strategic planning, critical review and funding for Codex Alimentarius.